 - The sauce can be cooled, covered, and refrigerated for up to 3 days.
 Or freeze for up to 2 months and thaw overnight in the refrigerator before using.

-- Don't be afraid of the anchovy paste!
-It doesn't make the sauce taste "fishy" at all - it simply lends a salty, yet rich, background flavor note.
-If you chose to omit the anchovy paste, remember that you may need to increase the salt in the recipe to make up for the salt lost in the paste.
+- Don’t be afraid of the anchovy paste (affiliate link)!
+It doesn’t make the sauce taste “fishy” at all – it simply lends a salty, yet rich, background flavor note.
+If you chose to omit the anchovy paste (affiliate link), remember that you may need to increase the salt in the recipe to make up for the salt lost in the paste.